antmicro/benchalot/README.md

 ### Run

-`samples` (optional, default = 1) defines how many times repeat each benchmark.
+* `samples` (optional, default = 1) defines how many times repeat each benchmark.
-`log-terminal-output` (optional, default = None) defines filename of a file where stdout and stderr of commands run in `run` section will be saved.
+* `log-terminal-output` (optional, default = None) defines a file where benchmarked commands' stdout and stderr will be saved.
+If set to `"STDERR"` or `"STDOUT"` the output will printed to standard error or standard output respectively.
-`before` contains the commands to be executed before the benchmark.
+* `before` contains the commands to be executed before the benchmark.
-`benchmark` contains the commands to be benchmarked.
+* `benchmark` contains the commands to be benchmarked.
-`after` contains the commands to be executed after the measurement.
+* `after` contains the commands to be executed after the measurement.
 The `before` and `after` sections are optional.

 ### System